Update on OTC Monograph Reform

 This session explores the challenges for the unique regulatory and compendial issues of Atypical Actives.
 Many OTC drugs depend on Atypical Actives which may not have any suppliers of material made to ICH Q7 API GMPs.
 Speakers will focus on regulatory and compendial approaches that could be developed with the assistance of the newly created industry coalition.

-Speakers: Raqiyyah R. Pippins, Esq., Counsel, Arnold & Porter LLP; Mark Brian Levine, Associate General Counsel, RB; additional speaker TBA; and Renuka D. Singh, Senior Regulatory Counsel, RB (Moderator)
+Speakers: Mark Brian Levine, Esq., Associate General Counsel, RB; Raqiyyah R. Pippins, Esq., Counsel, Arnold & Porter Kaye Scholer LLP; Cara Taylor, Esq., Consumer Healthcare Industry Lead, Clarkston Consulting Group, Inc.; Renuka D. Singh, Senior Regulatory Counsel, RB (Moderator)

 Considerations for Human Factors Validation Studies for OTC products